A Guide to Hardwoods

 Caring for Oak.

 Oak is a robust and durable wood but does require protection from the elements.
 Water can react with the tannins in Oak, causing a blackening effect and UV rays can cause the wood to become silver in colour.
-These are not necessarily unattractive effects and blackening is reversible.
 Treatment of Oak wood depends greatly on the finish you would like to achieve.
-We recommend using a pure tongue oil on Oak and initaially we would recommend multiple coats to be applied to build up the layers.
-Tongue oil brings out the lovely grain in Oak and is easy to apply.
+We recommend using a pure tung oil on Oak and initially we would recommend multiple coats to be applied to build up the layers. tung oil brings out the lovely grain in Oak and is easy to apply.
 We offer a full finishing service where we can do this for you.

 Idigbo is another African hardwood.
 Pale yellow to rich cream in colour with a wonderful bright, clean finish.
 It is similar to Oak in that it will silver if unprotected from UV rays and it also has a similar grain pattern.
 Idigbo is often used in furniture, window frames and as decorative veneers and panels due to its attractive finish and durability.